Enterprises aren’t Building Ai Advantage: Introduction To The Ai

 The Risks of Rented Intelligence

-Now, and that’s not theoretical.
+Real talk: now, and that’s not theoretical.
 Model providers are moving into products, workflows, agents, and interfaces.
-If your product is just a thin layer over rented intelligence, your moat is thinner than you think.
+If your product is a thin layer over rented intelligence, your moat is thinner than you think.
 Honestly, this matters more than people think.
-The strategic question is: what intelligence does this company actually own?
+The strategic question is: what intelligence does this company own?

 The Problem with Rented Intelligence

-When a company relies entirely on external models, you’re not just outsourcing infrastructure.
+Real talk: now, when a company relies entirely on external models, you’re not outsourcing infrastructure.
 You’re outsourcing learning.
 It doesn’t become meaningfully better because of the company’s workflows, customer history, expert corrections, operational patterns, or edge cases.
 It generates outputs, but it doesn’t accumulate proprietary intelligence tied to your business.

 Three Major Problems